Alpha and Omega Semiconductor Ltd (AOSL)

 Interest coverage = EBIT (ttm) ÷ Interest expense (ttm)

-The analysis of Alpha and Omega Semiconductor Ltd’s interest coverage ratios over the specified period reveals significant fluctuations in the company's ability to meet its interest obligations.
+The analysis of Alpha and Omega Semiconductor Ltd.'s interest coverage ratios over the specified periods reveals significant fluctuations with a general trend towards deteriorating ability to meet interest obligations over time.

 Peer comparison